Therapists & Admins

 Sherry Brown, ATR

-Sherry Brown is a graduate from Saint-Mary-of-the-Woods College where she received her Masters of Arts in Art Therapy.
+Sherry Brown (she/her/hers) is a graduate from Saint-Mary-of-the-Woods College where she received her Master’s of Arts in Art Therapy.
 With almost a decade of experience as a registered art therapist, she has experience working with children, adolescents, and teems coping with anxiety, depression, adjustment disorder, difficult life transitions, impulse control, anger management, panic attacks, and grief loss.
 She offers a creative, calming, and nurturing environment that allows her clients an opportunity for self-expression, healing, and growth.

-Apryl Sydnor, MA, LPR
+Apryl Sydnor, MA, Resident in Counseling

-Apryl Sydnor is a Resdent in Counseling with over 10 years combined experience working in community mental health and therapeutic day settings.
+Apryl Sydnor (she/her/hers) is a Resident in Counseling with over 10 years combined experience working in community mental health and therapeutic day settings.
 Apryl’s professional journey includes individual, crisis and group counseling with clients of different cultural groups with mental health concerns.
 Apryl has developed a particular interest in working with people experiencing concerns related to cultural identity, trauma and sexual violence, anxiety, and mood disturbances.
 In sessions, a multicultural, Gestalt, Cognitive-Behavioral, and Trauma Informed Care approach are used to increase awareness and enhance adaptive interpersonal skills.
 Apryl aims to provide emotional safety during therapy as I engage clients in problem solving as an opportunity to transcend interpersonal challenges and accomplishments.
 Apryl’s role is to support clients in decision making to help achieve equilibrium that aligns with their values and stems from personal strengths.
 It is Apryl’s commitment to empower clients to expand their awareness and personal strengths as they embrace healing and meaningful changes.